tscar43/tscar43.github.io/docs/index.md

 ><span style = "color:#3F3F46">Why are students from community colleges less prepared for engineering programs?</span>

-This prompt assumes that transfer students from community colleges are already less prepared than a student who attended a 4 year university from the start of their college career.
-This is an example of a prompt that contains a harmful bias that will affect how the AI responds to the prompt.
+This prompt assumes that transfer students from community colleges are already less prepared than a student who attended a 4-year university from the start of their college career.
+This shows how a prompt that contains a harmful bias will affect how the AI responds to the prompt.

 This prompt can be fixed by rephrasing it as:
 ><span style = "color:#3F3F46">What barriers might students from community colleges face when transferring to engineering programs at four-year universities, and how can those be addressed?</span>